microteq/whatsigram_messenger/README.md

 - Add the phone number **+34 644 52 74 88** into your Phone Contacts.
 (Name it as you wish)
 - In your Whatsapp App, send the message **I allow callmebot to send me messages** to the new Contact created

-The bot will answer with your personal api key and an URL, you can use to send messages to yoursaelf through CallMeBot.
+The bot will answer with your personal api key and an URL, you can use to send messages to yoursaelf via CallMeBot.

 **Please note that using the CallMeBot service sending to Whatsapp is only free for personal use.**